fjvallarino/monomer/tasks.md

     - Composite example
       - Validate nested structures update correctly when disabling/enabling parent
     - Something of generative art (OpenGL example)
-  - Think about text related combinators
-    - Is the Text/text prefix needed?
-    - TextTrim could be trimSpaces?
   - ListView's SendMessage will fail if location changes.
 Add SendMessageWid?
   - Auto scroll affects dropdown when listView is displayed